thosgood/this-weeks-finds/markdown/251-300/week287.md

 is "simplex-wise smooth" if it's continuous and smooth on each simplex.
 And this is enough to set up a theory of differential forms!
-We just take the algebra A of simplex-wise smooth functions on |Sing(X)|, and use this to build our algebra of differential forms Ω(A) as I've described!
+We just take the algebra A of simplex-wise smooth functions on |Sing(X)|, and use this to build our algebra of differential forms \Omega(A) as I've described!

 But Sullivan noted that we can go even further.
 Thanks to how we've